Introduction to Splunk

 - Tickets

-3. Data Search: Search is the core functionality of any tool/app from a huge chunk of data.
-Splunk has the availability of an extensive set of commands, functionalities, and arguments to enable you with lots of option of the filter, modify, group and reorder your searching.
+c.
+Data Search: Search is the core functionality of any tool/app from a massive chunk of data.
+Splunk has an extensive set of commands, functionalities, and arguments, enabling you to filter, modify, group, and reorder your search.

-Splunk free version is very well capable of searching in a single line or multiline events.
+Splunk’s free version can search in a single line or multiline events.

 Types of Splunk Licenses